bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/slos/fleet-manager-api-latency.md

 The SLI implementation should be chosen based on observing the service running in production over a long period of time and from running API performance tests.

 ## Alerts

+> NOTE this section contains references to Red Hat internal components

 All alerts are multiwindow, multi-burn-rate alerts.
 The following are the list of alerts that are associated with this SLO.

 - `FleetManagerAPILatency30mto6hP99BudgetBurn`